 To build a robust system, it would be useful to have several examples of each activity one wanted to recognize, and measure whether the activity tree from an unknown activity fell into this cluster.
 There are many ways to perform any object manipulation activity.
 Certain aspects proved to be highly variable.
 Objects were frequently handled, set down, and picked up again, or passed from one hand to another, in an irregular way.
 A cutting action might be followed by a second cutting action if the results of the first cut were deemed unacceptable.
 The order of some of the actions differed from one trial to another.

-Certain aspects of the activities however, were much more consistent.
-In order to correctly perform the tasks, certain objects needed to come together and not be separated again before the end of the activity.
+Other aspects of the activities however, were much more consistent.
+In order to correctly perform the tasks, particular objects needed to come together and not be separated again before the end of the activity.
 In the Sewing a Toy activity, for example, the pieces of felt needed to be joined together with the thread.
-Recognizing these critical merge events is crucial for understanding the activities.
+Recognizing these critical merge events is crucial for understanding the activities, and is sufficient for these activities which all consist of assembling objects.
+In a richer grammar, sub-actions trees could be merged based on other criteria.
+For example, when disassembling an object, sub-actions may arise when certain objects are separated from each other, rather than only when they come together.